Quantum field-theoretic machine learning: Neural Networks

-To demonstrate the applicability of the $\phi^{4}$ neural network of Eq.~\ref{eq:many}, we train it on the first forty examples of the Olivetti faces dataset \footnote{This dataset contains a set of face images taken between April 1992 and April 1994 at AT\&T Laboratories Cambridge} using $4096$ visible units and $32$ hidden unit to observe if meaningful features are learned.
+To demonstrate the applicability of the $\phi^{4}$ neural network of Eq.~\ref{eq:many}, we train it on the first forty examples of the Olivetti faces data set \footnote{This data set contains a set of face images taken between April 1992 and April 1994 at AT\&T Laboratories Cambridge} using $4096$ visible units and $32$ hidden units to observe if meaningful features are learned.
 A subset of the learned features, i.e. the coupling constants $w_{ij}$ for a fixed $j$, are depicted in Fig.~\ref{fig:faces}.
 We observe that the neural network has learned hidden features which comprise abstract face shapes and characteristics.
 The hidden units can then serve as input to a new $\phi^{4}$ neural network to progressively extract abstract features in data \citep{Hinton504}.